Competition Guide

 - Runner does not follow the rules of the race.

-If a competitor stops running
+If a competitor stops / leaves the race

 Timing